Konanov/TeamUp/README.md

 [![Build Status][travis-badge]][travis-badge-url]

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.
+This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your com.teamup.application.

 It's been extended with testing support so you can start writing tests immediately.

-**This is not the perfect arrangement for your application.
+**This is not the perfect arrangement for your com.teamup.application.
 It is not designed for production.
 It exists primarily to get you started quickly with learning and prototyping in Angular**

 We are unlikely to accept suggestions about how to grow this QuickStart into something it is not.